wso2/docs-is/en/docs/references/concepts/authorization/introspection.md

 Token introspection allows a protected resource to query this information regardless of whether it is carried in the token itself.

+---

 ## The states and descriptions of tokens

-**- Authorization codes:**
+**Authorization codes:**

-a. `ACTIVE - ` Valid and yet to be exchanged for an access token.
+- `ACTIVE`- Valid and yet to be exchanged for an access token.

-b. `INACTIVE -` Invalid and already being exchanged for an access token.
+- `INACTIVE`- Invalid and already being exchanged for an access token.

-c. `EXPIRED -`  Invalid as it got expired before being exchanged to an access token.
+- `EXPIRED`-  Invalid as it got expired before being exchanged to an access token.

-**- Access tokens:**
+**Access tokens:**

-a. `ACTIVE - ` Valid access token.
-Although the state is ACTIVE, the timestamp calculation may reveal it to be EXPIRED,
-               but this happens only during the first access token request or token validation request after expiration.
+- `ACTIVE`- Valid access token.
+Although the state is ACTIVE, the timestamp calculation may reveal it to be EXPIRED, but this happens only during the first access token request or token validation request after expiration.

-b. `INACTIVE -` Refreshed using refresh_token grant type before expiration.
-Also, this state is used in cases when users
-               and user stores are deleted, user passwords are updated, etc.
+- `INACTIVE`- Refreshed using refresh_token grant type before expiration.
+Also, this state is used in cases when users and user stores are deleted, user passwords are updated, etc.

-c. `EXPIRED - ` Invalid and expired access token.
+- `EXPIRED`- Invalid and expired access token.
 Refresh token can still be valid though.

-d. `REVOKED - ` Revoked access token.
+- `REVOKED`- Revoked access token.
 Refresh token also gets revoked along with access token.
                Access token could have been in ACTIVE or EXPIRED state while revoking.